The time has come to plant your indoor marijuana seeds!

 And in especially cold regions you may even need to heat your grow space at times.
 Especially if using LED grow lights, as they don’t put out nearly as much heat as metal halide or HPS bulbs.

 With these four broad things to consider before you plant your seed, you should be able to produce a healthy and heavy cropping indoor marijuana grow.
+For more info on growing, check out our Beginner’s Guide and Setup Guide.
+We’ve also reviewed some growing courses.

 Or subscribe to the newsletter and get our free ebook: Complete Beginners’ Guide to Growing Weed Indoors.